 The internal audit function is geared towards generating added value and optimising business processes.

 The Chair of the Board of Directors is responsible for internal auditing, which is managed and monitored by the Audit Committee.
 The internal auditor reviews the audit plan approved by the committee.
 These auditing services are geared towards generating added value and optimising business processes.
 It supports the boards of directors and executives in achieving their objectives by assessing and continuously improving the effectiveness of risk management, controls (level 3) and governance (management and supervision processes) through a systematic and focused approach.

 The findings and key points are presented quarterly to the Audit Committee and the Board of Directors; the Audit Committee regularly reviews the audit plans, the scope of the internal audit, the fees and the results.

 The purpose of the independent foundation is to preserve the ideas of Migros’ founder.
 It also monitors adherence to the statutes and covenants at Migros, and approves the salary bands for Migros’ management and the mandate remuneration of the members of the FMC Board of Directors.

-At the end of 2021, the Foundation Council comprised the following six, predominantly independent members:
+At the end of 2022, the Foundation Council comprised the following five members: